Dyson Ball Animal 2 Review

 Ease of Use

 The Animal did well here.
-To assess this, we rated and compared the pushing and pulling effort, the maneuverability, and the ease of cleaning a flight of stairs.
+To assess this, we rated and compared the pushing and pulling effort, maneuverability, and ease of cleaning a flight of stairs.
 Altogether, these three tests accounted for 20% of the total score.

 Hard Surface Cleaning